LostInHustle/clinical-user-interface/README.md

 Clinical User Interface

-This project is a Clinical User Interface made with Python and PyQt6.
-It helps manage patient data and shows clinical information in a simple way for users.
+This project is a Clinical User Interface built with Python and PyQt6.
+It helps manage patient data and presents clinical information in a user-friendly way.

 Features
 	•	Patient Management: Add, edit, and view patient details.
 	•	Data Visualization: Display clinical data with simple charts.
 	•	User Authentication: Secure login with username and password.
-	•	Simple and Easy-to-Use Interface: Designed to be user-friendly.
+	•	Simple and Easy-to-Use Interface: Designed for ease of use.

 Requirements
 	•	Python 3.8 or higher
 	•	PyQt6 library installed

-How to Install and Run
+Installation and Usage

-	1. Download or clone the project from GitHub:
+	1. Clone the project from GitHub:

 git clone https://github.com/LostInHustle/clinical-user-interface

-	2. Go to the project folder:
+	2. Navigate to the project folder:

 cd clinical-user-interface

-	3. Run the project with this command:
+	3. Run the application:

 python -m clinic gui

-	4. Open the application and use these login details:
+	4. Open the application and log in using the following credentials:
 	•	Username: user
 	•	Password: 123456
-	5. After login, you can start using the interface to manage patient data.
+	5. After logging in, you can start managing patient data.

 Contributing

-If you want to help make this project better:
+If you’d like to contribute:
 	1. Fork the project on GitHub.
-	2. Create a new branch (git checkout -b your-feature-name).
+	2. Create a new branch:

+git checkout -b your-feature-name

-	3. Add your changes and commit them (git commit -m 'Describe your changes').
+	3. Add your changes and commit them:

+git commit -m "Describe your changes"

+	4. Push your changes:

-	4. Push the changes (git push origin your-feature-name).
+git push origin your-feature-name

 	5. Open a pull request for review.